 What does this mean?

-The biggest impact AB5 has on workers is the obvious one—it will turn hundreds of thousands of contract gig workers into bonafide employees.
-If this is the case with your position, you must be paid at least minimum wage, and you are legally entitled to the same benefits, putting you on essentially a level playing field as other employees.
+The biggest impact AB5 has on workers is the obvious one.
+It will turn hundreds of thousands of contract gig workers into bonafide employees.
+You must be paid minimum wage.
+You are legally entitled to the same benefits.
+This puts you on essentially a level playing field as other employees.

-A potential disadvantage to the law is that since you are now on the same level as regular employees, you might be expected to follow the same standards in connection with the performance of your work.
-This means, for example, that ride-hailing or delivery drivers may not get to enjoy the flexibility of when and where they work like they have in the past.
+Since you are now on the same level as regular employees, you might be expected to follow the same standards.
+This means that ride-hailing or delivery drivers may not get to enjoy the flexibility of when and where they work.

 New Jersey and New York’s Salary History Ban Law